quentinglorieux/LeishMan/new-features.md

 7️⃣ Future Improvements

-- Add file preview (images, PDFs, etc.).
+- Add file preview (images, PDFs, etc.).  : DONE
-- Group permissions to access specific folders.
+- Group permissions to access specific folders.   : DONE
   - Upgrade ed to be not hardcoded (usiing a yml file)
+  - edit permission based on group : DONE (for the moment its encoded in All or not All )
 - Bulk file operations (downloads, deletions).
 - Search functionality for files and folders.
-- edit files [jwt tokent for nextcloud]
 - improve secret management for NextCloud API (block access to the worker)